leijieruilq/VTITG-ASFFN/README.md

     kernel_size: "3";      dropout: "0.5";      share: "False";      use_update: "False";
     use_guide: "True";      use_mav: "True";      c_date: "5";      n_nodes: "1";      c_in: "21";
     c_out: "21";      device: "cuda:0";      inp_len: "96";      pred_len: "720";

+## Question
+The "other_version" folder contains multiple versions of VTITG-ASFFN during the rebuttal process.
+You can browse the PDF files for more detailed answers.

 ## Citation